 Trujillo & beyond

-Just 20 minutes from Trujillo you will find the impressive archeological sites fo Chan Chan, and La Huacas Del Sol y De la Luna,.
-Alco nearby is the seaside town of Huanchaco: a surfing resort full of seafish restaurants. a great place to try Ceviche.
+Just 20 minutes from Trujillo you will find the impressive archaeological sites of Chan Chan, and La Huacas Del Sol y De la Luna,.
+Also nearby is the seaside town of Huanchaco: a surfing resort full of seafish restaurants.
+A great place to try Ceviche.

 Of course, Peru is best know for Cusco and Machu Picchu.
 Many choose to visit at the end of their elective.
 Direct flights are available from Trujillo to Cusco